80+ Things to Do this Fall in OKC - MetroFamily Magazine

 Asian District Night Market Festival at Military Park

-Features Asian food vendors, cultural demonstrations, a fashion show, live music, an eating competition and more.
+Features Asian food vendors, cultural demonstrations, a fashion show, live music, a food-eating contest and more.
 Free to attend.
 5-11 p.m.

 Oklahoma Regatta Festival at RIVERSPORT OKC